 The Fourth Age of PackagingWritten by Mike Webster 01 May 2020

-We are in a time of unprecedented change.
+Are we living in a time of unprecedented change?

 The world is converging and barriers blurring.
 Technology is changing the way we perceive, engage and consume the things that surround us.
 We are displaying new attitudes, behaviours and expectations causing our relationship with brands to constantly evolve.
 Most pressing of all, climate change threatens our very existence and is driving the demand for more responsible approaches to how we live our lives.